Charles Kaisin: Work

 In his work on recycling, Kaisin transforms an empty bottle in a glass, he diverts the porthole of a washing machine in a bowl, designs furniture with newspaper material, creates clothes and bags from plastic shopping bags, so many topics to bring a different perspective on life and death of objects.

 Kaisin found the inspiration for his K-bench in his Japanese experience.
 The honeycomb structure of this extensible bench revolutionizes many misconceptions in design but also in the use of materials.
 The K-bench can take many forms and be placed both inside and outside.
 Charles also made a newspaper version of the K-Bench.

 For Royal Boch, Kaisin creates reversible trays and plates, where the movement is bound to the function to initiate another way to share the art of the table.

 He also designed the inside wing of MACs (Museum of Contemporary Art in Grand-Hornu, Belgium), chocolates for Pierre Marcolini and created a bag for Delvaux.

 Architecture

 Charles Kaisin is known for a variety of creative projects, including interior design projects, installations and product design but also architecture in general.

-Marrakech, known for its souks and lively squares but above all for its architecture, is the city that the designer has chosen to share his creativity.
 The "Almaha Marrakech Riad" is located in the oldest district of Marrakech, the Kasbash, where the royal stables were once located.
-This new Riad with 12 individually styled rooms is a quiet refuge totally designed by the Belgian designer.
+This new Riad, with 12 individually styled rooms, was designed by Kaisin.

 In 2015, he also designed the interior of Kilikio Paris, a Mediterranean boutique where Greek influences come to life through a pixel wall installation depicting a Greek landscape.